yaozeliang/Data_Analysis_Titanic/README.md

 |fare  |Passenger fare  |  |
 | cabin | Cabin number |  |
 | embarked | Port of Embarkation |C = Cherbourg, Q = Queenstown, S = Southampton  |

+> ***Variable Notes***
+- pclass : A proxy for socio-economic status (SES)
+1st = Upper
+2nd = Middle
+3rd = Lower

+- age : Age is fractional if less than 1.
+If the age is estimated, is it in the form of xx.5

+- sibsp : How the dataset defines family relations :
+Sibling = brother, sister, stepbrother, stepsister
+Spouse = husband, wife (mistresses and fiancés were ignored)

+ - parch: How the dataset defines family relations:
+Parent = mother, father
+Child = daughter, son, stepdaughter, stepson
+Some children travelled only with a nanny, therefore parch=0 for them.

 ### Plots used